-At January 28, 2023, we employed approximately 2,600 full-time and approximately 6,800 part-time employees globally.
+On February 3, 2024, we employed approximately 2,600 full-time and approximately 6,300 part-time employees globally.
 However, the number of part-time employees fluctuates depending on our seasonal needs and generally increases during peak selling seasons, particularly the back-to-school and the winter holiday seasons.
-None of our employees are represented by a labor union and we believe that our relationship with our employees is positive.
+None of our employees in North America and Australia are represented by labor unions and we believe that our relationship with our employees is positive.